 Thanks for the invitation, it’s a pleasure.
-I help artists, labels and their teams with third party playlist strategies to get them on and off the charts.
+I help artists, labels and their teams with third-party playlist strategies to get them on and off the charts.
 I curate my own playlists, host a podcast and wrote a book.

 How did you get into doing that?
 What has your journey through the industry been?

-I started out as a DJ, got into production, started releasing music on various labels, then started releasing music independently.
+I started out as a DJ, got into production, started releasing music on various labels, and then started releasing music independently.
 I was an early adopter of streaming platforms and paid close attention to playlists, researching the various types of curators there are and how to reach them.

 You’ve got a book out ‘Work Hard, Playlist Hard’, which is a great title by the way!
 Tell us a bit more about that.

-The book is the result of multiple emails, meetings, mistakes, successes all rolled into one DIY guide.
-I found myself writing detailed emailed to friends and artists that I saw opportunities to help and realized I could only help a small number of artists per day.
+The book is the result of multiple emails, meetings, mistakes, and successes all rolled into one DIY guide.
+I found myself writing detailed emails to friends and artists that I saw opportunities to help and realized I could only help a small number of artists per day.
 The book was the result of many requests to make everything I know available.